uncomplicate/fluokitten/articles/clojure_core_extensions.md

 ## Tell Us What You Think!

-Please take a moment to tell us what you think about this guide on Twitter or the [Fluokitten community resources](/articles/community)

-Let us know what was unclear or what has not been covered.
-Maybe you do not like the guide style or grammar or discover spelling mistakes.
-Reader feedback is key to making the documentation better.
+Please take some time to tell us about your experience with the library and this site.
+[Let us know](/articles/community.html) what we should be explaining or is not clear enough.
+If you are willing to contribute improvements, even better!